backprop64/slurm_directory_search/README.md

 3. **(Optional) Use `split_up_directories.py` to create a list of directories that step 3 will parallelize over**

-    The `split_up_directories.py` script can be used to create a list of directories.txt file containing individual subdirectories to search in prallel.
-The script searches the directory tree to a specified depth, collecting all directories into an directories.txt file, and saves encountered files with the relevant keywords along the way.
-You can also use it to count the number of directories that would be saved aswell.
+    The `split_up_directories.py` script can be used to create a directories.txt file containing individual subdirectories to search in prallel.
+The script searches the directory tree to a specified depth, collecting all directories into a directories text file, and saves encountered files to a seperate text file with the relevant keywords along the way.
+You can also use it to count the number of directories that would be saved aswell (telling you how many jobs will be queued in parallel).

     ```sh
     python split_up_directories.py <command> [--root_dir <root_directory>] [--depth <search_depth>] [--dir_output <directory_output_file>] [--file_output <file_output_file>] [--keywords <filter_keywords>]